 Some products blocked all of the public and targeted attacks.
 These included those from Norton LifeLock, Comodo, Avast, AVG, Kaspersky and McAfee.
-Microsoft's handled all well, except for one public threat, while Trend Micro missed two.
+Microsoft's product handled all attacks well, except for one public threat, while Trend Micro missed two.

-The products handled most legitimate objects correct, with only three making three mistakes each and one making one mistake.
-Sophos blocked one object while Norton LifeLock and F-Secure blocked three objects each, while Trend Micro blocked one and questioned a further two without making any recommendations.
+The products handled most legitimate objects correct, with only six making any mistakes.
+Avast, Avira, Malwarebytes and Norton LifeLock blocked one object each, while F-Secure and Trend Micro blocked three objects each.